erwi/qlc3d/README.md

 # Running Qlc3d
 For instructions on running and configuring qlc3d, see [this document](qlc3d/doc/README.md)

+# Meshing and Geometry
+For instructions on creating meshes and geometry, see [this document](qlc3d/doc/mesh.md)

 # Examples
 Some example projects are included int the [examples](examples/README.md) subdirectory of this project.